 And with fewer people making the trip to the cineplex, filmmakers may be reluctant even to hint at that more difficult environmental choice.
 Instead, they want to hedge their very heavy bets.
 (In 2015, the average cost per film for production and marketing was $100 million.
 The costs for the major releases were much higher.)
 No doubt this is why nearly half of the films in theaters this summer are remakes or sequels.

 One of the two films scheduled for release in 2017, Geostorm, also looks to be a remake – of Our Man Flint (1966).
-If it and A Sweet Spot in Time are actually completed, they will deliver directly opposing messages on climate change: acting on climate change will lead to disaster; not acting on climate change will lead to disaster.Will filmmakers learn how to tell compelling stories about effective responses to climate change?
-Click To Tweet
+If it and A Sweet Spot in Time are actually completed, they will deliver directly opposing messages on climate change: acting on climate change will lead to disaster; not acting on climate change will lead to disaster.”Will Click To Tweet

 What Hollywood will deliver after the missed and mixed messages of 2016 and 2017 remains to be seen.
 One hopes that filmmakers can learn how to tell compelling stories about effective responses to climate change.
 But in a world steadily edging toward the two-degree Celsius threshold for dangerous climate change, disaster movies will likely also see a comeback.